abdennour-GUESSOUM/INTAKHIBDZ/README.md

 ## Usage
 1. **Launch the App**: Open the app and navigate to the authentication screen.
 2. **NFC Authentication**:
-  - Enter the MRZ code from your CNIBE.
+  - Enter the Machine Readable Zone (MRZ) code from your CNIBE.
-  - Tap the CNIBE card against the phone to scan via NFC.
+  - Place the CNIBE card against the phone to scan via NFC.
-3. **Facial Recognition**: Capture a live photo for identity verification.
+3. **Facial Recognition**: Capture a live photo for real time identity verification.
 4. **Private Key Validation**: Enter the unique private key provided post-authentication.
 5. **Vote**:
   - Select a candidate/party.